 Our Defective Drug Attorneys Can Help

-If you or a loved one has suffered a serious adverse event you believe was caused by Ketek, you may wish to contact our qualified attorneys at Oshman & Mirisola to learn more about your legal rights and options.
+If you or a loved one has suffered a serious adverse event you believe was caused by Ketek, you may wish to contact our qualified attorneys at The Oshman Firm to learn more about your legal rights and options.
 You may be able to seek compensation for your medical expenses, conscious pain and suffering, lost earnings and more.
 We will evaluate your case FREE OF CHARGE to determine the best way to pursue your claim while protecting and maximizing your legal interests.
 Please contact us today for more information about Ketek.